 Having waited for more than one month for a nice weather, Ibn Battuta together with a small group embarked on an ocean trip crossing the Black Sea.
 Terrible storms hit the ship, causing panic but they, fortunately, arrived safely in Kaffa.

-Having arrived in al-Qiram, the group learned about some great news because Ibn Battuta found out that they were just the right time to carry out the 700-mile journey to the Volga River with protection from King of the Golden Horde who has traveled just a few days ahead.
+Having reached al-Qiram, the group learned about some great news because Ibn Battuta found out that they were just the right time to carry out the seven hundred mile journey to the Volga River with protection from King of the Golden Horde who has traveled just several days earlier.
 To catch up, their group bought 3 wagons and animals to pull them.
 Ibn Battuta took a single wagon for him and a slave woman, with whom he would eventually have another child!
 The 2nd wagon was intended for his friend, and the third bigger one was meant for his other travel companions and additional slaves.
 A rich steppe dweller can have 1oo or 200 wagons!

 Soon after Genghiz Khan passed away, the Mongol Empire was divided into 4 “khanates” for his sons and grandsons.
-The northwestern khanate which includes most part of the East Europe and Russia was taken by the Golden Horde.
+The north west khanate which includes most parts of the East Europe and Russia was taken by the Golden Horde.
 But not like the Mongol’s invasion of Persia where they resided in cities and embraced the Persian culture, the Golden Horde maintained their nomad customs on the Russian steppes.

 Follow me on Twitter: https://twitter.com/MohamedDekkak1